34. Buffalo Wild Wings

 Fun fact: Logan’s makes more than 98 million rolls a year — and you can add to that number when you order a dozen to go.

 BJ’s was born in 1978 as a pizza joint.
 When the first seven locations thrived, the owners bought out another chain and added a microbrewery.

-There are over 200 locations now, and the massive menu features both comfort food and healthy choices.
-BJ's 11 signature beers have won more than 200 awards.
+Now there’s much more to BJ’s than pizza.
+The massive menu features both comfort food and healthy choices, and its signature beers have won more than 200 awards.

 Fun fact: BJ's was originally named BJ Grunts as a tribute to a restaurant in Chicago called R.J.
 Grunts.
 But the founders dropped the "Grunts" and made it just BJ's after the other restaurant complained, the Los Angeles Times reports.

 20. (tie) Cheddar’s Scratch Kitchen